- Carolyn Kerr

 The newsletter contains extracts from my blog, with links to the posts.

 The blog category About Books is currently about books I'm reading.
+It also contains two of my short stories.

 Two of the blog categories complement my novel, An Argentine in my Kitchen.
 In Argentine Cameos the posts describe various aspects of Argentina and Buenos Aires, and in Pedro's Kitchen you will find recipes and food-related posts.